MINT-team/MaaS/README.md

-MaaS - MongoDB as an Admin Service
+MaaS: MongoDB as an Admin Service
 ====

 MaaS is a System based on **Node.js** and **MongoDB**.
 It is intended for company Administrators, especially Businessmen,